cogilv25/Lovely-Snake/README.md

 - 3 to cheat (snake grows without eating)

 ## Possible future improvements / problems
+- [ ] Change to a more logical grid based format
 - [x] Add win condition and scores
 - [x] Add a game over message
 - [x] Add a pause menu